LevPewPew/makeup-by-ellie-frontend/README.md

 ## Frontend
 ### Deployed website
-The website has been deployed using Netlify with a custom domain name as can be seen here ([Deployment - Custom Domain Name](https://drive.google.com/open?id=14qcHZdty2oNGqy84oSpbJz1DNkR1NqEF)) and can be accessed using the below link: https://makeupbyellie.netlify.com
+The website has been deployed using Netlify with a custom domain name as can be seen here ([Deployment - Custom Domain Name](https://drive.google.com/open?id=14qcHZdty2oNGqy84oSpbJz1DNkR1NqEF)) and can be accessed using the link: https://makeupbyellie.netlify.com

 Please use this link to view the [Deployment - Frontend Environment Variables](https://drive.google.com/open?id=1TXQbejD9ISY88XpWKvD04y1cy0aRAfms) for the frontend.